kuvivek/drivingTheoryInGermany/README.md

 The sticker is mandatory for ALL cars - regardless of the respective motorization.

 609. What are the advantages of an anti-slip device (ASR)?
-❌No locking of the wheels when braking
+❌ No locking of the wheels when braking
 ✅ Reduced danger of sliding sideways when setting off on a slippery roadway
 ✅ No wheelspin when setting off
 **Comment**:  A traction control system prevents the wheels from spinning when moving off and slipping sideways on slippery roads.